maheshsabnis/DXC_Blazor_Traning/readme1.md

 		- These packages must be registred at application level
 	- State Management across Components w/o using browser's resources
 	- Templates for Components for reusability
+		- They are the Render Fragments used to simplify the complex component rendering
+		- USed in case when the reusable component is complex and consit of multiple HTML Tags
+		- USe RenderFragment and RenderFragment<T> types for defining Templates
+			- T is the typeparameter taht is used to accept input data to generate HTML
+		- POint of Cautions
+			- Plan a UI with Raw design
+				- Data Requirements
+				- Behavioral Requirements aka Events
+				- Logic
+			- Plan for input data that is accepted by the UI
+			- Plan what data will be emitted from the UI
+		-  While Generating a Template, we need to use RenderTemplate<T>, the T will bge the data accepted by the templates using @typeparam, this data will be used to generate the UI rendering using RenderFragment
+		- The Template also contains the '@context' property
+			- THis property provides the Reflection PropertyInfo to read each public instance property from the typeparam passed to the Template
+		- USe the Template with RenderFragment if, the component has frequent StateChanges and this may be a Rendering Overhead on UI thread on the browser because of the component  lifecycle
+			- The Template or portion (fragment) of the Templae will be replaced with only the updated value
 	- Lazy Loading of Components
 		- The Lazy Loading is an approach where the Blazor WAMS will mark the libraries as lazyloaded so that the browser knows when to provide process for execution for all components of them
 			- Microsoft.AspNetCore.Components.WebAssembly.Services namespace which provides